teracow/googliser/README.md

 Only download image files larger than this many bytes.
 Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `--skip-no-size` is specified).
 Default is 1,000 bytes.
 This setting is useful for skipping files sent by servers that claim to have a JPG, but give you HTML instead.

 `-L` or `--links-only`
-Only get image file URLs.
-Don't download any images.
+Only get image file URLs, don't download any images.
+Default is to compile a list of image file URLs, then download them.

 `-m [PRESET]` or `--minimum-pixels [PRESET]`
 Only download images with at least this many pixels.
 Preset values are: